akarneliuk/service_provider_fabric/README.md

 # Change log
 Version `0.1`
-1) Initial topology is created
+1) Initial topology is created.
-2) IP VPN is deployed
+2) IP VPN is deployed.

 Version `0.2`
-1) previous files are stored in `backup` folder in proper version
+1) previous files are stored in `backup` folder in proper version.
-2) Underlay topology is updated
+2) Underlay topology is updated.
+It starts with `sp_` prefix.
-3) New overlay topology for EVPN (E-LAN) is created
+3) New overlay topology for EVPN (E-LAN) is created.
+It starts with `evpn_elan_` prefix.
-4) Initial configuration files are updated
+4) Initial configuration files are updated.
+Now all of them start with `sp_` prefix.
-5) Final configuration files are updated
+5) New final configuration files for EVPN (E-LAN) are created.
+Their names start with `evpn_elan_` prefix.